guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 ## Hardware Definition Packages
-Board specific information are stored in ir-common-kuo/ as hardware.yaml files.
+ESP32 board is defined in ir-common-kuo/ as hardware.yaml files.
 These hardware files contain board specific information used to create the translator firmware.
 Four board types are supplied.
-You can also create your "hardware" file to support a new ESP32 board type or customize GPIO assignments.
+You can also create your "hardware" file to support a new ESP32 board type or to customize GPIO assignments.

 Supplied hardware files are for ESP32 boards ...